 4. Summary and Conclusions

-In this paper we analyze the effect of the UK Equality Act, which mandates all employers with 250 or more employees to disclose data about the gender pay gap in the UK.
-We analyze the effect of this disclosure rule on the gender wage gap and find that while the hourly pay gap decreased across the entire wage distribution, both the bonus pay gap and the percentage gap in bonus recipients did not change.
-These finding indicates that in response to the gender gap disclosure, firms focused on specific parts of compensation rather than in eliminating the entire wage gap.
-In addition, the confounding results of GPG disclosure across countries call for future research regarding the proper disclosure mechanism that will bring to higher pay equality.
+In this paper, we analyzed the effect of the UK Equality Act, which mandates all employers with 250 or more employees to disclose data about the gender pay gap in the UK.
+We analyze the effect of this disclosure rule on the gender wage gap and find that while the gap in hourly pay decreased across the entire wage distribution, both the bonus pay gap and the percentage gap in bonus recipients did not change significantly.
+These findings indicate that, in response to the gender gap disclosure, firms focused on specific parts of compensation rather than eliminating the entire wage gap.
+However, in the context of different GPG disclosure requirements between countries, there is a need for further research regarding the disclosure mechanisms that lead to higher pay equality.

 References